Who We Are and Why We're Doing This

 About the author

-Douglas Mulhall is an accomplished film maker, television executive, and published author with a career in health solutions, healthy products & healthy buildings.
-He co-founded startups in each of those fields, as well as Environmental Health projects in Argentina, Brazil, Canada, Europe, and the U.S. He introduced Environmental Health to design of award-winning schools in Sweden, and healthy materials for the packaging & printing industry.
+Douglas Mulhall is an accomplished film maker, television executive, and published author with a career in products, buildings and systems designed to improve human and environmental health.
+He co-founded Environmental Health startups and projects in Argentina, Brazil, Canada, Europe, and the U.S. He introduced Environmental Health to award-winning schools in Sweden, and healthy materials for the packaging & printing industry.
 He co-founded the Healthy Printing Initiative and co-authored a standardized digital fingerprint for healthy recyclable products, which is being adopted globally by the International Organization for Standardization (ISO).
 He is chief developer of several Eco-design guides with multinational companies.
 Academically, he has published in the Nature journal Laboratory Investigations on the topic of calcification, along with the discoverer of calcifying matrix vesicles.

 Publications and Media